YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 -[NO]EPOCHTAPER
 ~~~~~~~~~~~~~~~~~

 Tries to minimize epoch duration by reducing the number of buffers to flush by YottaDB and the file system (via an fsync()) as the epoch (time-based or due to a journal file auto-switch) approaches.
 By default, EPOCHTAPER is enabled.
 Epoch tapering reduces the impact of I/O activity during an epoch event.
-Application that experience high load and/or need to reduce latency may benefit from epoch tapering.
+Applications that experience high load and/or need to reduce latency may benefit from epoch tapering.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -[NO]INST[_FREEZE_ON_ERROR]